Sigbog has been playing League of Legends since Season 1 and is currently a Grandmaster level jungler.

-What are Turret Plates?
+What Are Turret Plates?

 Turret plating is a new addition to League of Legends tier 1 turrets as of the preseason for Season 9.
 There are 5 plates to each tier 1 turret, each consisting of 1000 health.
 They make tier 1 turrets tougher than before with armor/magic resistance bonuses as well as more health.
 They also grant gold to nearby players who break plates, with 160 gold per plate broken split to all nearby allies.
-However, after breaking a plate the turret gains bonus armor/magic resistance per nearby enemy for a while so it is difficult to break multiple plates in a single push.
+However, after a plate is broken, the turret gains bonus armor/magic resistance per nearby enemy for awhile, so it is difficult to break multiple plates in a single push.

 The tricky part is that these plates disappear at 14 minutes into the game, and all gold you could have gotten from them disappears along with them.
-This means that you want to rack in as much plate gold from tier 1 turrets as possible before 14 minutes into the game to give yourself the largest gold advantage possible while moving into the team phase.
+This means that you want to rack in as much plate gold from tier 1 turrets as possible before 14 minutes pass in the game to give yourself the largest gold advantage possible while moving into the team phase.